anand-106/All-in-one-KTU_APP/readme.md

 ## Key Features

-*   **Twitter Scraping:** Extracts tweets based on user-defined search queries using Selenium.
-Utilizes Chrome profiles for realistic scraping behavior.
+*   **Tweet Scraping:** Scrapes tweets from Twitter/X based on a user-defined search query using Selenium.
-*   **Data Processing:** Identifies and filters tweets related to emergencies and specific locations using regular expressions and Pandas.
+*   **Data Processing:** Processes scraped tweet data using pandas, identifying emergency-related tweets and locations.
-*   **Excel Integration:** Executes commands and processes queries within Excel via an `excel_agent`.
+*   **Excel Integration:** Connects to an Excel instance and executes commands based on user queries or autonomous actions.
-*   **API Endpoints:** Provides a Flask API for interacting with the system, including processing queries, executing commands, and checking system health.
+*   **REST API:** Provides a Flask-based REST API for interacting with the scraping and Excel functionalities.
-*   **Autonomous Actions:** Can execute autonomous actions in Excel based on user queries and context.
+*   **Error Handling:** Robust error handling to prevent application crashes and provide informative error messages.

 ## Installation Guide